 Have questions about the divorce process in New York?
 Read on for answers to some of the most frequently asked questions about getting divorced in NY.

 Are you facing an impending divorce?

-According to statistics, New York divorce rates are above the national average.
+According to statistics, rates for divorce in NY are above the national average.

 Although divorce is pretty commonplace in the Empire State, it can feel like a daunting process if you've never been down that road before.

 Fortunately, once you know the basic steps involved, the path through a divorce will feel a lot clearer.
 Do you have questions about divorce in New York?
-If so, continue reading to find the answers you need in this New York divorce FAQ.
+If so, continue reading this New York divorce FAQ to find the answers you need to key questions such as how long does divorce take in NY, how much does a divorce cost in NY, and more.

 In previous times, you had to have certain grounds for divorce.
 Over time, this approach became outdated.